wpwoodjr/plex-docker/README.md

     set LAN Networks to 10.0.1.15/24,172.16.0.0/12 Slideshow speed set to 4000 milliseconds
 ```
 Plex should be up and running!
-To go to its browser interface, note the line starting with "Plex server started" in the log output, and browse to the web address.
-For example, browse to `http://10.0.1.15:32400/web`

 ### Initial startup tips
 When you start a new Plex server, it's a good idea to do initial setup by first browsing to `localhost` on the Docker host machine in an incognito browser, as described in the `First time setup` instructions in the output above.
 If your server is headless you can try [this](https://github.com/plexinc/pms-docker#running-on-a-headless-server-with-container-using-host-networking).
 Follow these steps for best results: